Business Loans With No Collateral

 Invoice Factoring

-Invoice factoring is a type of invoice financing that allows you to borrow money by using your accounts receivable as collateral.
-The factoring company will pay up to 99% of your total invoice value upfront.
-Then, rather than loan payments, the lender will collect payments directly from your customers.
-Any remaining amount will also be paid to you (minus fees) once the invoice clears.
+Invoice factoring allows you to borrow money by using your accounts receivable as collateral.
+The factoring company will pay you up to 99% of your total invoice value up front.
+Then, they will collect payments directly from your customers, and any remaining amount will be paid to you (minus fees) once the invoice clears.
+It's a great option if you're looking for funding but don't want to use any business assets for collateral.

 Short-Term Business Loans

-These options may require collateral based on the loan amount or lender, but they're still viable for borrowers who don't want to risk high-value personal assets.
+The following options may require collateral based on the loan amount or lender, but they're still viable for borrowers who don't want to risk high-value personal assets.
 In many cases, collateral can be limited to the financed item itself or waived for smaller loan amounts.

 SBA Loan

 Most SBA loans are secured.
 But if you're borrowing $50,000 or less, you may not need to put up collateral.
 With SBA loans, you get lower interest rates and favorable loan terms.
-It's a great option if you require minimal funding and have time on your side because SBA lenders can take weeks to process the loan.
+It's a great choice if you need minimal funding and have time on your side because SBA lenders can take weeks to process the loan.
 The eligibility requirements are also stricter than those of other loan options.

 Equipment Financing

-Repayment Structure by Loan Type
+Repayment Structures by Loan Type

 The table below illustrates repayment structures for various types of loans: